 Or thought you did.

 Later, the engine comes back on – possibly turning you off (for good) if it happens when you’re asleep and the car is in your garage.
 Physical keys were a failsafe.
 You had to turn the key in order to remove it from the ignition.
+Why not save with Food Lion Ad instead of paying the full price at another place.
 Since most people tend to take their keys with them when they they leave the car, they turned off the engine before they left the car as a matter of course, without any special double-checking needed.

 Mandating a return to keys rather than buttons would seem sensible (if we’re going into the mandating business, it ought at least to be sensible).
 Instead, it looks like a new mandate is coming for buzzers – or warnings piped to the owner’s cell phone.